 State sensitive species (see Section 4.5.2) could be present within the Project area during construction.
 Areas of disturbance would be surveyed by a qualified biologist prior to the commencement of work.
-If the species were found during surveys, relocation of the species would be performed.
+If the species were found during surveys, UDWR would be notified and relocation of the species would be performed in coordination with UDWR.
 Based on adherence to avoidance and minimization measures, state sensitive species impacts would be short-term and minor during construction.